xn1cklas/tokenlens/docs/glossary.md

 ## pricing
 - Approximate USD cost per 1M tokens as supplied by the source catalog (`cost.input`, `cost.output`, etc.).
-- Tokenlens converts these to per-request USD using `estimateCostUSD`.
+- Tokenlens converts these to per-request USD using `computeCostUSD`.

 ## modalities
 - Supported input/output modalities of a model (`modalities.input`, `modalities.output`).
 - Used to derive hints returned from `describeModel`.

-## estimateCostUSD
+## computeCostUSD
 - Stand-alone helper (and class method) that resolves a model, normalizes usage, and returns `TokenCosts`.

 ## describeModel